astropy/SPISEA/docs/index.rst

 Contributions
 ---------------
 Have an idea?
 We'd love to have you join our team!
-We strongly encourage contributions to SPISEA.
+We welcome and encourage contributions to SPISEA.

 For feature additions, we ask that users make their own fork of the repository, make their changes, and then submit a pull